-HERA awards OSB1 Grants annually and other grants occasionally to scientists with “outside the box” ideas regarding the research of new directions in the basic research, treatment, early detection, and prevention of ovarian cancer.
+Thanks to our most ardent supporters and donors, HERA Ovarian Cancer Foundation is committed to awarding “outside the box” or OSB Grants annually in partnership with John Hopkins University.
+These grants are awarded to scientists with “outside the box” ideas regarding the research of new directions in the basic research, treatment, early detection, and prevention of ovarian cancer.

 Ovarian Cancer Research Needs to Become a Priority if We are to Make Progress

-The mission of the HERA Women’s Cancer Foundation is to stop the loss of mothers, sisters, daughters, aunts, wives, partners and girlfriends from ovarian cancer.
-We do that by funding cutting edge research to find new directions in ovarian cancer treatment, prevention and early detection.
+The mission of the HERA Ovarian Cancer Foundation is to eliminate ovarian cancer.
+We do this by funding cutting edge research to find new directions in ovarian cancer treatment, prevention, and early detection.

 Currently no effective test exists to reliably diagnose the disease early when the chance for survival is greatest.
 Current treatment protocols have not appreciably altered mortality from this disease.
+Incidence rates have decreased only slightly, and much more work needs to be done.
 Our priority is to understand this disease so that a test for early detection and more effective treatments can be developed.

-Because there are not the numbers of well survivors to raise awareness for ovarian cancer, research has been grossly under funded.
+Because there are fewer numbers of well survivors to raise awareness for ovarian cancer, research has been grossly under funded.
 Progress is stalled due to lack of adequate research dollars.
-HERA is working to change these facts through our OSB1 Grant Program, participating at National Cancer Institute forums and on the national advocacy front.
+HERA is working to change this by awarding grants, participating at National Cancer Institute forums, and staying on the national advocacy front.

 Your support is critical to finding solutions to this disease.
-HERA invests at least 85% of funds raised in research and awareness programs to stop the loss of women from ovarian cancer.
+HERA invests over $100,000 annually in research and much more in awareness programs to stop eliminate ovarian cancer.

 * SEER Cancer Statistics Review 1975-2002, National Cancer Institute